cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * The 9th Strategy Card, Prospect, is used.

 ### 5 players
 * At the end of the Strategy Phase, randomly select an unpicked Strategy Card and remove the newly placed Bonus Counter from the card.
-In the Action Phase, as soon as its initiative value is reached, execute the card as if played by no player: Primary Ability has no effect, but Secondary Abilities and Special follow as normal.
+In the Action Phase, as soon as its initiative value is reached, execute the card as if played by no player: Primary Ability has no effect, but Secondary Abilities and Special follow as normal (the Secondary Ability starts with the Speaker and follows the Rotation Cycler).
 For the purpose of effects interacting with unpicked Strategy Cards, it is considered picked.

 ### 4 players
 * The 9th Strategy Card, Prospect, is used.